Civic Coalition (party): Ideology

 The party describes itself as pro-European.
 However, it criticizes the European Convention on Human Rights (ECHR); Donald Tusk, the prime minister from the party, described immigration as "the greatest threat" that leads to "increasingly difficult ethnic and cultural relations in our societies".
 He argued that the ECHR is overtly restrictive and hampers effective anti-immigration policies, and that if the signatories to the convention "cannot agree on its reform, it is quite reasonable to consider simply leaving it".
 Commenting on the party's declaration, Krytyka Polityczna criticized KO as a "conservative party of power" that is "incapable of defending liberal principles", while The Sunday Times wrote that the party's stance on ECHR aligns with Reform UK and the British Conservative Party.

+During the government of Law and Justice (2015-2023), the Civic Coalition's predecessor (the 2018 Civic Coalition) was said to have drifted towards "more left-liberal" positions, but after coming to power, it was described to have shifted towards the right.
+Shortly before Civic Coalition was formed as a party in October 2025, Rafał Soborski of the Richmond American University London described Civic Coalition as "really right-wing", arguing that it is "a neoliberal/neoconservative party" and that it "resembles the Tories under Cameron before their shift in a far-right direction."
+After Civic Coalition was formed as a party, it is considered to have continued the right-wing shift, opposing the Green Deal, shifting conservative on gender issues, and supporting deregulation in its EU-level votes.